 Feed intake and feed conversion efficiency (FCR) are affected by rate of growth of birds; contents of ration, nutrient adequacy of the ration, environmental temperature, health condition of the birds.
 The meat production depends on mainly FCR.
-There are about 220 commercial broiler farms present in the Ramu upazilla, Cox'sbazar.
+There are about 4182 commercial broiler farms, 439 layer farms and 20 breeder farms present in Chittagong district (Personal communication, DLS, 2018).
 Most of the farmers have small to medium size broiler farm with 1000 to 3000 birds.
 All farmers rear their bird under intensive farming system.
 They use the vaccination schedule of that hatchery from where the chicks are brought.
-Farmer use different company feeds such as Advance feed, ACI feed, Nourish feed, Euro feed, Kazi feed, CP feed, Aftab feed etc. in this upazilla.
-In Bangladesh, there were abundant study was available on broiler parent stocks and the effects on different feed and nutrients for growth of broiler farms.
+Farmer use different company feeds such as Advance feed, ACI feed, Nourish feed, Euro feed, Kazi feed, CP feed, Aftab feed etc. in this upazila.
+In Bangladesh, there were abundant study was available on broiler parent stocks and the effects on different feed and nutrients for growth of broiler farm.
+However, very little number of studies is about the FCR on commercial broiler farms.
 Therefore, the present study was undertaken with the following objectives

-1. To know the feed intake of broilers under different commercial feeds (Advance feed, Nourish feed and Euro feed)
+1. To know the feed intake of broilers under different commercial feeds (CP feed, Nourish feed and Euro feed)

-- 2. To know the live weight and live weight gain of broilers. - 3.
-To estimate the Feed Conversion Ratio (FCR) of broilers.
+2. To know the live weight and live weight gain of broilers.

+3. To estimate the Feed Conversion Ratio (FCR) of broilers.